mitshah1207/cooper/README.md

 ## Daily routine
 Weekdays:
 - Wake up ~7-8am
-- Until the walk, he is keen to play with the ball.
-We would chuck this a number of times before saying the 'all done' command
 - **Give first pentoxyfilline tablet** ([how to video](https://www.youtube.com/watch?v=KV5tZ5oDc6o) and alternatively a [description](https://www.pdsa.org.uk/pet-help-and-advice/pet-health-hub/other-veterinary-advice/how-to-give-your-dog-a-pill)).
 - Walk (approx. 1 - 1.5 hrs) starting anytime between 9:30-10:30am.
-We try to go out when the cars are really low frequency.
-2x per week we would walk to the park for an approx 45 minute fetch session.
+We try to go out when the cars are _really_ low frequency.
+3x per week we would walk to the park for an approx 45 minute fetch session.
-- Then he takes his first meal of the day ~11-12am - in a bowl / Kong Wobbler. **Give probiotic, by hand feeding with some kibble or putting in the bowl**
+- Then he takes his first meal of the day ~11-12am - in a bowl, once he is home and rested for a while. **Give probiotic, by putting in the bowl**
 - Generally sleeps or rests until dinner
 - Dinner ~7pm (either with tricks / hand feed / Kong Wobbler / feeder bowl) **Give probiotic, by hand feeding with some kibble or putting in the bowl**
 - Between dinner and his evening walk he initially may rest but then has a second wave of energy and wants to play ~9pm (ensure his last meal was at least one hour ago to prevent any gut problems).
+Most effective game here is 'find it'.
 - Walk between 10-11pm ... the later the better so it's quieter in terms of cars.
 - **Give second pentoxyfilline tablet**
-- Sleeps when we do in variable locations.
+- Sleeps when we do in variable locations, usually by our bed.

 Weekends:
 - We usually don't work on weekends and aim to do a 2-3 hour walk in nature (e.g. Richmond Park, Surrey Hills).
 This is to somewhat 'make up' for a slightly urban set of weekdays for Cooper.
 If he gets more time playing in the park than typical throughout the week, we can dial this down.

 ## Feeding
 ### Main meals:
-- Twice per day (after morning walk and 6-7pm), Purina, 150g morning, 150g evening.
+- Twice per day (as per [Daily routine](#dailyroutine)), Purina, 150g morning, 150g evening.
 - OPTION 1: give it for 'free' in a slow feeder bowl (especially if has been to the park / had an active day) - bowl must be rinsed with some washing liquid after each use!
 - OPTION 2: hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
 Important not to trick train too much as can stress out.
 We aim to do 3-5 minutes of trick training, starting and ending with an easy trick (e.g. sit, down, high five).
 Normally do it with the dinner.
-- OPTION 3: feed meal through Kong wobbler, normally the morning meal after the walk.
+- OPTION 3: feed meal through Kong wobbler, normally the evening meal after the walk.

 ### If unwell
-- The first signs of mucus in his poo or loose poo needs him to starve for 10-12 hours subsequently, then be fed bland diet + prokolin (+/- panacur)
+- **The first signs of mucus in his poo or loose poo** needs him to starve for 10-12 hours subsequently, then be fed bland diet (the GI diet tin) + prokolin (+/- panacur)
 - Feed a bland diet: 290kCal from potato (440g boiled unskinned potato) + 290kCal from fish (310g baked white fish) = 580kCal per meal (he doesn't like rice) OR use the GI diet cans (2 per day).
 Feed these 2 meals of the day in 4 parts throughout the day.
 - Also, give 5-6mL Prokolin twice per day.
-This is best done with the pill method ([how to video](https://www.youtube.com/watch?v=KV5tZ5oDc6o) and alternatively a [description](https://www.pdsa.org.uk/pet-help-and-advice/pet-health-hub/other-veterinary-advice/how-to-give-your-dog-a-pill)) by 'scraping' most of the paste behind his teeth, he then realises he likes the taste and will lick the rest from your fingers.
+This is best done with the pill method ([how to video](https://www.youtube.com/watch?v=KV5tZ5oDc6o) and alternatively a [description](https://www.pdsa.org.uk/pet-help-and-advice/pet-health-hub/other-veterinary-advice/how-to-give-your-dog-a-pill)) by 'scraping' most of the paste behind his teeth, he then realises he likes the taste and will lick the rest from your fingers, or if feeding just put it on top of the food.
 - See also [troubleshooting](#troubleshooting)

 ### Treats / long-lasting chews
-- Fish / vegetarian based only (we don't think he tolerates chicken / other things)
+- Fish / vegetarian based only (he doesn't tolerate chicken / other things)
 - He needs supervision whilst chewing in case he chokes (never happened before) and access to water afterwards.

 ## Toilet
 - Usually goes twice per day and can last 10-12 hours comfortably without problem.
 Well toilet trained.
 - Poos twice often during a walk (morning) and usually once at night.
 - No accidents at home, however the first 1-2 times he is in a new home setting he will attempt to urine mark (possibly as he's uncastrated).
-We have nappies for this (**take off when going outside!**)
+We have nappies for this, although lately he hasn't done this at all.
 - Will let you know if he needs to desperately go by scratching on the main door or banging on this (has happened a few times if he has a stomach bug)

 ## Play
-- Will chase a ball endlessly if chucked (and wouldn't know when to stop) - we don't encourage non-stop throws.
+- Will chase a ball endlessly if chucked (and wouldn't know when to stop) - we therefore don't encourage non-stop throws.
 - See also [Guide to the outdoors](#guide-to-the-outdoors)
 - At home, we have started a new style of play.
 If he brings a toy to play with, we may occasionally throw it to start with, which he then retrieves.
 However, rapidly we would move to a more exhausting / stimulating game which is to (1) Get him to go 'down' in a spot, and say 'stay' (2) You then slowly move away with the toy in question and hide it somewhere out of view (3) You then say 'find it!' and he goes to search for it until he finds it.
 This is far better than just throwing/retrieving for the same period of time, and wears him out.
 - Often say 'all done, game over' whilst doing the motion.